OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default:

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Define temporary directory name for temporary file generation.
+        <p class="scene-class-attr-comment">Define temporary directory name for temporary file generation.
 Use $TMPDIR environment variable value if this variable is empty.If $TMPDIR is also empty, use /tmp</p>

     </p>